-Mathilde Saltiel is counsel in Latham & Watkins' Paris office and a member of the firm’s global Antitrust & Competition Practice.
-Her practice focuses on EU and French competition and regulatory law.
+Mathilde Saltiel is a counsel in Latham & Watkins' Paris office and a member of the firm’s global Antitrust & Competition Practice.
+Her practice focuses on EU and French competition law.

-- Atos in its $3.4 billion acquisition of IT service provider Syntel
+- Atos in the context of its US$3.4 billion acquisition of IT service provider Syntel

 - Philip Morris France in the cartel investigation of the French Competition Authority following unannounced inspections